so-rose/convmlv/README.md

 OPTIONS, COLOR:
 	-w[0:2]   WHITE - This is a modal white balance setting.
-Defaults to 0.
-1 doesn't always work very well.
+Defaults to 1.
 	  --> Use -w<mode> (no space).
 	  --> 0: Auto WB (Requires Python Deps).
 1: Camera WB.
 2: No Change.

+	-L   WHITE_SCALE - Specify to allow channels to clip as a result of any white balance.
+	  --> Information loss occurs in certain situations.

+	-t[int]   SATPOINT - Specify the 14-bit saturation point of your camera.
+	  --> Lower if -H1 yields purple highlights.
+Must be correct for highlight reconstruction.
+	  --> Determine using the max value of 'dcraw -D -j -4 -T'

 	-A[int]   WHITE_SPD - This is the amount of samples from which AWB will be calculated.
 	  -->About this many frames, averaged over the course of the sequence, will be used to do AWB.